a19836/ptl/README.md

 **PTL (PHP Template Language)** is a template language that allows you to write logic code directly inside HTML.
 It’s designed to be **user-friendly**, **fast**, and acts as a simplified **representation of PHP** within an HTML-based template language.
+**PTL** works as a flexible alternative to Smarty, automatically adapting to PHP versions and providing greater versatility and extensibility.

 The idea of PTL is to convert PHP into an user-friendly template language.